krtkush/LinearTimer/README.md

 ## Setup

 Setup is pretty straight forward.
-In your root 'build.gradle' add the following -
+In your project's `build.gradle` add the following -

     allprojects {
       repositories {